Which MacBook is suitable for economics students?

-You're following an economic course like business economics, commercial economics, or communication.
+You're following an economics course like business economics, commercial economics, or communication.
 You work on things like presentations, organization, statistics, strategy, and finance.
 During your studies, you write strategy and marketing plans, read and write articles, prepare presentations, and make analyses.
 To write a marketing or sales plan, you do quantitative and qualitative research.
 You also often use programs like Python, R, SPSS, Stata, and even Excel to make your own databases.

-|RAM||8 or 16GB||To do a lot of things at the same time, we recommend 8 or 16GB of RAM.|
+|RAM||16GB||To do a lot of things at the same time, we recommend 16GB RAM.|

-|Screen size||13 or 15 inch||Often on the go?
-Choose 12 or 13 inches.
-If you mainly use it at home, you could also choose 15 inches.|
+|Screen size||13 or 16 inches||Often on the go?
+Choose 13 inches.
+If you mainly use your MacBook at home, 16 inches is more comfortable.|

-|Software||Microsoft Office and data software||Python, R, Stata, SPSS, and Excel.|
+|Software||Microsoft Office and data software||Python, R, Stata, SPSS, and Excel|